 The Electrolux Code of Conduct forms the platform for our efforts to ensure high standards of ethics and human rights within the Group.
 The Code summarizes our key policies and is a guide for employees on how to conduct themselves in line with the principles of ethics, integrity and respect.
-It covers areas such as respect for people, anti-corruption, conflict of interest, fraud, privacy of information, health, safety and respect for the environment, and constitutes the basis of our Ethics program.
+It covers areas such as respect for people, anti-corruption, non-discrimination, conflicts of interest, fraud, privacy of information, health, safety and respect for the environment, and constitutes the basis of our Ethics program.
 It also helps define our expectations throughout the value chain.

 Communication and educational efforts are used to ensure employees are aware of and understand what our Code and policies mean in practice.
 Breaches of our Code and Group policies can lead to disciplinary action that can include dismissal.

-Workplace Policy self-assessments and audits
+Workplace Policy audits

 Human rights assessments

-The interviews typically involve a broad range of workers, sales representatives and managers at Electrolux, as well as external stakeholders such as civil society and academia to understand the risks in the country.
+The interviews involve a broad range of workers, sales representatives and managers at Electrolux, as well as external stakeholders such as civil society and academia to understand the risks in the country.
 The assessment outcomes are agreed in interactive workshops with the local management.